Analog Devices Inc at Sanford C Bernstein Strategic Decisions Co

 Stacy Aaron Rasgon - Sanford C. Bernstein & Co., LLC., Research Division - Senior Analyst

-Good morning, everyone.
-I'm Stacy Rasgon, and I cover the U.S. semiconductor sector here at Bernstein.
-I want to welcome you to our Strategic Decisions Conference.
+Good afternoon, everyone.
+Thank you for joining us today.
+I'm Stacy Rasgon.
+I cover the U.S. semiconductor and semiconductor capital equipment space here at Bernstein.
+Today, it's my great honor to introduce our guest, the President and CEO of Analog Devices, Mr. Vincent Roche.

-Before I begin today's session, I'd like to say a word on how our interactive Q&A is going to work.
-We're using a service called Pigeonhole.
-There is a link on the left side of your screen to access Pigeonhole.
-When you click that link, it will open up a new window in your browser and the video will continue in your prior browser.
-You can use that window to submit questions in the box at the top.
-You can also vote on questions that have already been submitted by pressing the up triangle next to any one of them.
-So please go ahead and click on that Pigeonhole link now.
-Hopefully, everyone has now done that.
-You can submit questions for Vince beginning right now for ADI and at any time during the presentation, and we will leave time for that Q&A at the end.
+Before we begin, I want to mention if you have -- we'll have about 50 minutes for our Q&A today.
+If you have questions that you'd like to ask during the presentation, you should have a link to the Pigeonhole Forum where you can submit those questions on your screen, and we'll have time for that kind of Q&A again.

-Also, we are working with our partner, Procensus, to do live polling on t
+Now what is ADI?
+ADI is known as an extremely high-quality franchise in the analog space, particularly as it relates to signal conversion and processing.
+And (inaudible) so they've embarked on a rationalization program of their product portfolio and manufacturing footprint.
+They did a lot, they were smart enough to exit mobile early enough to actually get paid to do it, they're one of the few.
+They've incr

 |Access to All Earning Calls and Stock Analysis